 Amazon’s first COVID-19-related policy change came on March 17, 2020, when it announced it would restrict FBA inventory shipments for non-essential items at its U.S. and EU warehouses, and would only be accepting high-demand products that are now deemed as essential.

 This temporary policy went into effect to free up warehouse space for household staples, groceries, medical supplies, baby necessities, health and beauty products, pet supplies, and other needed items.
-These are the most-wanted products that customers are buying to stay safe, healthy, and comfortable while confined to their homes at the height of the pandemic.
+These were the most-wanted products that customers were buying to stay safe, healthy, and comfortable while confined to their homes at the height of the pandemic.
 However, these limits on non-essential products have since been lifted.

 Additionally, Amazon is not allowing new listings for coronavirus-related products, like hand sanitizers and face masks, and is closely monitoring its marketplaces for false coronavirus claims in product listing descriptions and backend search terms.

 Amazon had recently removed 1 million listings that had such COVID-19 claims.
 This is why it is essential for all sellers to audit their product listings to ensure they are compliant with all of Amazon’s current policies and avoid having their listings shutdown or their seller accounts suspended.

 During the height of the pandemic, Amazon suspended non-essential FBA inventory shipments, intended to last through April 5, 2020.
 However, sellers were able to resume shipping non-essential items by the middle of April 2020, with quantity limits lifted on May 9, 2020.

 Sellers can check their Restock Inventory page in their Seller Central account to see if any of their products become eligible for FBA inbound shipments.
 For those products that are not yet qualified, sellers need to find an alternative fulfillment option if their FBA stock levels are running low.